crispab/codekvast/DEVELOPMENT-GUIDE.md

 To assist manual e2e tests, there is a number of sample apps that are managed by Gradle.
 They are configured to start with the latest
 Codekvast collector attached.

-### How to set up for doing development with live data flowing
+### How to demo

+The following procedure can be used for demo purposes and also when doing development with live data flowing.

 1. Launch 5 terminal windows
 1. In terminal #1 do `./gradlew :sample:jenkins1:run`.
 This will download and start one version of Jenkins with Codekvast attached.